bogongroverchalet/website/_articles/2017-8-8-winter-gear.md

 these stores know the Chalet and saying you're "going to the Bogong Rover Chalet" may be helpful.

+### Things to say at a hire shop if you're struggling

+I am going to the Bogong Rover Chalet, if you know it, it's about 11km from Falls Creek on ungroomed trails and I'll be skiing with a pack.
+I'm looking for 75mm cable bindings on patterned skis with metal edges.

+If this isn't enough detail for them, try the descriptions below:

+- I'm looking for XCD skis with telemark bindings.
+- Other people I'm skiing with use skis like: the Madshus Annum (formerly known as the Karhu Guide), the Fischer S-Bound 98 (or less commonly, the Fischer S-Bound 112 or 125), or the Rossignol BC 90 Positrack (or BC 80).
+- Other people I'm skiing with use bindings like: G3 Targa or Voile Switchbacks.
+  Some people use more premium options like the 22 Designs Axl or NTN bindings.

 ### Other ski and binding options

 Some peopls use different ski and binding options when visiting the Chalet.
 If